Asymptotic Distribution-Free Independence Test for High Dimension Data: Discussion

 In this paper, we proposed a general framework for independence testing that is powerful in detecting sparse dependence signals in high dimensional data.
 We borrow the strength from the most powerful classification tools, such as neural networks, to boost power when the dependence between $X$ and $Y$ is sparse and weak.
 The proposed test statistic has a standard normal asymptotic distribution when the sample size is large.
 In addition to such a distribution-free asymptotic null distribution, the new test has several advantages over existing works in both power performance and computing efficiency.
 We apply the new test to a single cell data set and confirmed a widely believed important hypothesis in the multimodal omics literature.

 There are several potential directions to follow up.
-The idea in this paper can be readily applied in other related testing problems, including the test of mutual independence and the test of conditional independence \citep{cai2022distribution}.
+The idea in this paper can be readily applied in other related testing problems, including the test of mutual independence and the test of conditional independence \citep{cai2022distribution}, as well as related extensions in causal discovery \citep{cai2022causal} or high dimensional modelling \citep{tong2022model, cai2022asset}.
 By constructing two samples that have the same distribution under $H_0$ but different distributions under $H_1$, one can always transform those tests into a classification problem.
 Another interesting and unsolved problem is how to avoid the power loss caused by data splitting.
 One may switch the role of $\calI_1$ and $\calI_2$ and obtain another test statistic and $p$-value, which is dependent on the original one.
 Another choice is to perform multiple sample splitting and obtain a sequence of test statistics and $p$-values, which are statistically dependent.
 Existing methods such as Cauchy combination test \citep{liu2020cauchy, cai2022modelfree} and averaging $p$-values \citep{vovk2020combining} could be applied to combine the results under cerntain restricting conditions.
 It will be very rewarding to study how to efficiently combine those dependent statistics and $p$-values in high dimensional independence testing problems.